BarredEwe/Prefire/README.md

 ## Requirements

-- Swift 5.6+
+- Swift 5.6 or higher
-- Xcode 14.0+
+- Xcode 14.0 or higher
-- iOS 14+
+- iOS 14 or higher

-## Previews Troubleshooting
+## Troubleshooting
-- `NavigationView` in Preview is not supported for Playbook
+`NavigationView` in Preview not supported for Playbook
+- Consider using other views or layouts for your Playbook needs.

+Running Prefire via CI
-- To run Prefire via *CI*, you need to configure permissions: `defaults write com.apple.dt.Xcode ideskippackagepluginfingerprintvalidationbool YES`
+- To run Prefire via Continuous Integration (CI), you need to configure permissions:
+`defaults write com.apple.dt.Xcode ideskippackagepluginfingerprintvalidationbool YES`